 Exerpeutic Folding Magnetic Upright Bike with Pulse

 Features Exerpegutic’s signature 8-level magnetic resistance system in a compact, convenient package.
 An upright model with folding capabilities, it’s fully adjustable and can handle users up to 300lbs.
 It also comes equipped with a basic fitness monitor and flywheel drive mechanism.
-One reviewer said, “This is exactly what I was looking for.
-Now anytime, day or night, I can roll this great machine out and get in 30 minutes.
-Afterward, I roll it back in the corner of my apartment and it’s never in the way.”
+Previous buyers said it’s built well, rides smoothly, and is super convenient to set up and take down.

 Sunny Health and Fitness Pro Indoor Cycling Bike

 A solid-steel frame with a flywheel and chain drive mechanism provide a full spin bike experience at a very low price.
 The handlebars are adjustable, and allow for a variety of riding positions.
-The resistance is manually adjustable, and users said “Bottom line is: If you want a durable sturdy bike that will take whatever you throw at it, you can’t go wrong with this Sunny, nor get a better deal.”
+The resistance is manually adjustable, and users said it’s durable, sturdy, and can handle pretty much anything you challenge it with.

 Exerpeutic 900XL Extended Capacity Recumbent Bike

 A recumbent model which involves your glutes and core muscles to give you a great muscle-building workout.
 It’s a durable, well-built fitness machine with an 8-level magnetic resistance system and a 3-year warranty from the manufacturer.
 Perfect for people who want to avoid back and joint stress, as well as users looking for a way to build lower-body muscle.
-“It actually exceeded my expectations.
-I still can’t believe you can get this good of quality for such a low price.”
+Previous buyers were overwhelmingly impressed with the value for money on this model.

 Buying Guide: Things to Think About